arvindpereira/SimpleServer/README.md

 I have also included example code for how callbacks can be setup using objects.

+This project depends upon my library ArvindsTools.
+Please download that project first, modify the Makefile in this project so that it points to the location of ArvindsTools (for the included headers) and finally copy (or install) the lib_arvinds_tools.so file into the directory of this project.

 The documentation can be found here: http://robotics.usc.edu/~ampereir/SimpleServer/docs/html/index.html